-Dr. Doris Martin, Coordinator
+Dr. Doris Martin, Coordinator For information, call (540) 568-6337

 The Elementary Education Master of Arts in Teaching Program prepares students to become teachers of students in grades PreK-6.
 The Elementary Education Program is based on the successful completion of the Interdisciplinary Liberal Studies major or equivalent.
 The program is designed to provide students with a background of content information necessary for teaching children in the elementary grades.